Snowpack, snow drought and related impacts

 Larry O’Neill, [email protected]

 O’Neill is the Oregon state climatologist with the Oregon State Climate Service and an associate professor in the College of Earth, Ocean, and Atmospheric Sciences.
+He is a member of the Oregon Water Supply Availability Committee and Oregon's Drought Readiness Council and is chair of the state's Drought Monitor Advisory Committee.
 He can discuss:

 • Seasonal outlooks and historical weather patterns.